yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Current
 ===

-*I am eager to explore advanced machine learning methodologies and apply them to interdisciplinary research at the intersection of computational social science, entrepreneurship studies, and sociology.
-My research interests include machine learning, natural language processing, social network analysis, and the development of equitable and data-driven frameworks for addressing societal challenges.*
+*I am a master’s student in Management Science & Engineering at Stanford University, focusing on computational social science, generative AI, and network modeling.
+My research interests include machine learning, natural language processing, and causal inference, with an emphasis on developing data-driven and equitable frameworks to address societal challenges.*

 Short Bio